ravendesignsystem/rds/README.md

 ## Running RDS Locally

-Both of the following commands need to running simultaneously in two terminal windows.
+To run RDS locally and watch all relevant files for changes use `npm run dev`.

-- `npm run sculpin` -- run sculpin static site generator, [read more](https://sculpin.io)
-- `npm run watch` -- run the laravel mix watch task, [read more](https://laravel-mix.com)
+The above command runs both the sculpin static site generator, [read more](https://sculpin.io) and the laravel mix watch task, [read more](https://laravel-mix.com) concurrently.

 ## Deployment

-To deploy, terminate the above scripts and run the scripts below consecutively:
+To deploy, terminate the above script and use `npm run prod`.

-- run `npm run sculpin-prod`, then stop the process
-- run `npm run prod`

 ### Break down into end to end tests